-If you received a Form 1099-PATR Taxable Distributions Received From Cooperatives, below is the information you will need to help you determine if the amount needs to be entered on your return.
-If the purchases you made from the cooperative were only for personal items, please note the instructions from IRS Publication 225 below.
+If you received a Form 1099-PATR Taxable Distributions Received From Cooperatives, the following is the information you will need to help you determine if the amount needs to be entered on your return.
+If the purchases you made from the cooperative were only for personal items, please note the instructions from the following IRS Publication 225.

 Instructions for Recipient

 If entering the information from Form 1099-PATR on the Schedule F: Enter the amounts on the screen titled Farm Income - Cooperative Distributions.
-As you will see, there are two fields for Total Received and Taxable Amount.
-You can determine the Taxable Amount by subtracting the dividends from purchasing personal items (as mentioned in the excerpt above from Pub.
-225) from the Total Received.
+As you will see, there are two fields for Total received and Taxable amount.
+You can determine the taxable amount by subtracting the dividends from purchasing personal items from the total received (as mentioned in the previous excerpt from Pub.
+225).

 If entering the information from Form 1099-PATR on the Schedule C: Enter the amounts on the screen titled Business Income - Other Income which will transfer to Schedule C, Line 6.
-If you purchased personal items as mentioned in the excerpt from Pub.
-225 above, subtract the dividends from purchasing personal items and only enter the NET amount in the Other Income field.
+If you purchased personal items as mentioned in the previous excerpt from Pub.
+225, subtract the dividends from purchasing personal items and only enter the NET amount in the Other income field.